What is a home care visit?

 If you’re looking to arrange hourly care, the first thing to do is speak to your local council about help with your care costs.
 You may be eligible for free or partially funded home care depending on the level of care you need and your financial situation.

-You’ll be asked to complete a care needs assessment and a financial assessment, and if you’re eligible, the council will work with you to agree your adult social care options and create a care package.
-You can find more information about getting the council to help with care fees and social care visits in our guide.
+You’ll be asked to complete a care needs assessment and a financial assessment, and if you’re eligible, you’ll be given a personal budget (the total amount the council with pay towards your care) and the council will work with you to agree your adult social care options and create a care package.
+During this process you may decide that you’d like complete control over who provides your care, if so, you can request a direct payment from the council, and arrange your care yourself.
+You can find more information about getting the council to help with care fees and social care visits in our guide to funding options.

 If you’re living with or have recently been diagnosed with a chronic illness, or told you’ll need palliative care in the future, you’ll likely be eligible for full NHS care funding.
 Your healthcare team will be able to arrange your assessment for this.